joepvl/surprise/gedicht-piet.md

 I just had to combine
 Those two words in my mind
 And they came out, like the tide

 Of my imagination
 With my infatuation
-That's me, I'm Piet, I'm all about love
+That's me, I'm Piet, I'm all about the love
 I just don't know where to take it